What to Expect…

 Once your information is input into our secure patient management system, we will attempt to verify your insurance benefits.

-Please understand that insurance companies do not normally guarantee coverage or benefits, but supply information as best they can.
-This means the information about your benefits that we explain to you is only our best effort given in good faith based on the information your insurance company supplies.
-This means that deductible and co payment information can change from when you are seen to when the claim is actually processed.
+Please understand that insurance companies do not guarantee coverage or benefits.
+The information about your benefits we explain is our best effort, provided in good faith, based on the information your insurance company supplies.
+Your financial responsibility can change when the claim is actually processed.
 If this results in an overpayment on your part, we will promptly refund your payment.
+If this results in an underpayment on your part, you will receive an invoice for the balance due.

-Some insurance companies will require prior authorization or a referral.
-We will work with your physician’s office to complete these requests We will complete the required forms and forward them to your physician for review, signature, and for them to forward to the insurance company.
+Some insurance companies require a prior authorization or referral.
+We will work with your physician’s office to complete these requests, complete the required forms, and forward them to your physician for review, signature, and for them to forward to the insurance company.
 Typically, we complete this form and send it to your physician the same day you are seen.
 Sometimes it may take your physician’s office a few days to submit it to your insurance company.
+Occasionally your help is needed to prompt the physician’s office to complete the task.

-Sometimes your insurance company requires we have special forms or clinical notes from your physician in our files before we provide care.
+Medicare and your insurance company require we have special forms and clinical notes from your physician in our files to meet their compliance requirements, before we provide care.
 We will work hard to obtain this information as quickly as the physician’s office will supply it.

-You can always request we provide care prior to obtaining prior authorization or required paperwork.
-You would be asked to pay for the services at the time they are provided.
+You can always request we provide care prior to obtaining prior authorization or the required paperwork.
+You would be asked to sign an Advanced Beneficiary Notification and pay for the services at the time they are provided.

 We will complete the intake process as quickly as possible.